smxi/inxi/README.txt

 wget -O inxi https://smxi.org/inxi wget -O inxi smxi.org/inxi

-NOTE: Just because codeberg.org calls tagged commits 'Releases' does not mean they are releases!
-I can't change the words on the tag page.
-They are tagged commits, period.
+NOTE: There are no 'Releases' per se.
+There are only tagged commits, period.
 A tag is a pointer to a commit, and has no further meaning.
+A tagged commit however is the target for packagers.

 If your distribution has blocked -U self updater and you want a newer version: